Logan-Fouts/logan-logs/README.md

 ## About

-Built with react to get a little more used to it.
+Built with react to get more used to it.

 ## Run With Docker